chocolatey/choco-wiki/How-To-Create-Extensions.md

 # Create Your Own Custom Extensions

 For years Chocolatey has allowed you to extend Chocolatey with your own PowerShell modules and functions.
-This is called extensions.
+These are known as extensions.

 ## Overview